hbctraining/FoG_scRNA-seq_viz/FoG_scRNAseq_viz.md

 ***

-To determine whether our clusters might be due to artifacts such as cell cycle phase or mitochondrial expression, it can be useful to explore these metrics visually to see if any clusters exhibit enrichment or are different from the other clusters.
+To determine whether our clusters might be due to artifacts such as cell cycle phase, mitochondrial expression, or junk, it can be useful to explore these metrics visually to see if any clusters exhibit enrichment or are different from the other clusters.
 However, if enrichment or differences are observed for particular clusters it may not be worrisome if it can be explained by the cell type.

 ```r
 # Extract identity and sample information from seurat object to determine the number of cells per cluster per sample